MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 description: "Build assessments in Microsoft Compliance Manager to help you meet the requirements of regulations and certifications that are important to your organization."
 ---

-# Build assessments in Compliance Manager
+# Build and manage assessments in Compliance Manager

-**In this article:** Learn how to customize Compliance Manager for your organization by creating and managing your **assessments**.
-This article walks you through how to create assessments, how to organize them into **groups**, working with **controls**, and exporting assessment **reports**.
+**In this article:** Learn how to customize Compliance Manager for your organization by creating and managing **assessments**.
+This article walks you through how to create assessments, how to organize them into **groups**, working with **controls**, accepting **updates**, and exporting assessment **reports**.

 > [!IMPORTANT]
-> The assessments available to your organization depends on your licensing agreement.
+> The assessments available to your organization depend on your licensing agreement.
 [Review the details](https://go.microsoft.com/fwlink/?linkid=2132371).

 ## Introduction to assessments